Over the last 20 years, Lima's best restaurants have helped propel Peruvian food onto the world's culinary stage.

 10. Isolina

+Chef Jose del Castillo turned a 114-year-old house in Barranco into Isolina, a traditional Peruvian tavern "where the spontaneous laughs and the freedom to eat as everyone wishes are celebrated."
 Named after his mother, herself a restaurant owner, Castillo's focus at Isolina is "the forgotten recipes in old notebooks," harkening to a time when family-style meals relied on less costly organ meat.

 Expect large portions and intriguing dishes, such as pickled pig's feet and onions, beef brain omelet with nutmeg and parmesan, and beef kidneys in red wine.
+If offal isn't your thing, other great food options include the suckling pig sandwich based on a family recipe and the short rib stew.

-There's a reason I continue to return to Lima again and again — it's one of Latin America's top culinary destinations.
-Go to the source, and you'll be richly rewarded.
+The best restaurants in Lima, Peru, range from world-class fine dining to casual, family-style cevicherias.
+There's a reason I continue to return to Peru's capital city—it's one of Latin America's top culinary destinations.
+Go to the source for traditional Peruvian dishes, and you'll be richly rewarded.